k8xian/shape-toy-prompt/README.md

 ## Future Development
 ### Local Storage

-This is already working, but a nicer solution would be creating a custom hook for it this like this [example](https://blog.logrocket.com/using-localstorage-react-hooks/).
+This is mostly working, but a nicer solution would be creating a custom hook for it this like this [example](https://blog.logrocket.com/using-localstorage-react-hooks/).

 ### Undo / Redo